Aquatic macrophytes and turbidity—A case study

 This page should be cited as:

-Department of Environment and Science, Queensland (2013) Aquatic macrophytes and turbidity—A case study, WetlandInfo website, accessed 13 April 2023.
-Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/processes-systems/productivity/aquatic-macrophytes-cb-case-study.html
+Department of Environment, Science and Innovation, Queensland (2013) Aquatic macrophytes and turbidity—A case study, WetlandInfo website, accessed 1 February 2024.
+Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/components/atmosphere-physical/light/aquatic-macrophytes-cb-case-study.html